dirkkelly/dirkkelly/content/collapse/whats-the-point-of-anything-2018-04.md

 videos:
 - slug: pqovhbrNsbo
   name: "True Detective Season 1 Philosophy"
-  description: "This is a compilation of all philosophical/nihilistic mono- and dialogues from the first season of the HBO series True Detective."
+  description: "This is a compilation of all philosophical/nihilistic mono- and dialogues from the first season of the series True Detective."
 tags:
 - Collapse
 - Philosophy